-As a general rule, the Wireless Deer Fence deer deterrent posts could be placed between 5 and 25 feet apart.
+As a general rule, the Wireless Deer Fence posts should be placed between 5 and 25 feet apart.
 This distance varies widely depending on terrain, existing barriers, landscaping, etc. The number of posts required and the placement is not an exact science, it is more an art and intuition.
 The deer are not always predictable.

-If you put out more Wireless Deer Fence deer repellent posts, the deer will be more likely to find a post sooner.
+If you put out more Wireless Deer Fence posts, the deer will be more likely to find a post sooner.